linuxserver/davos/README.md

 ---
 There are two main features *davos* has in mind: simple manual file transfers, and automated scheduled transfers.
 The manual transfer screen will act just like any de-facto client application, in that you'll have a local and remote view when connected.
 The schedule screen will allow you to set up a connection that connects at intervals to a given host in order to periodically download files based on a given configurable filter list.

-Will it be secure?
----
-Yes, *davos* will run via HTTPS and will require user authentication whenever you wish to access the application.
-The current view is to use standard user/pass authentication which will need to be manually set up when *davos* is first run.
-Naturally, giving an application access to your server's filesystem is a bit daunting, which is why the application will be running under a predefined user, with particular access to a set directory purely for transfers.
-This will be fully detailed once design has been completed.